 What are Metro Ticket Zones?

-Metro Ticket Zones is the new name for the range of tickets available to purchase to travel on the Metro from 28th March 2022.
+Metro Ticket Zones is the new name for the range of tickets available to purchase to travel on the Metro.
 The easy-to-understand zone-based ticketing system will allow customers to purchase unlimited travel across the entire network or within their chosen zone, without the need to specify which stops they are travelling between, allowing for greater flexibility in their travel plans.

 We know that travel habits have changed in the last 12 months for a number of reasons and, as we prepare to expand our network further this year, with extensions opening to Edgbaston and Wolverhampton train station, we have taken this opportunity to review and simplify our ticketing options to ensure that we continue to offer customers the best value for their travel requirements.